Coty Inc. (COTY) recently have taken one step ahead with the beta value of 2.51

 Coty Inc. (COTY) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 12/31/2020, the company posted $0.12 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.07) by $0.05.
+If we go through the results of last quarter, which was made public on 3/30/2021, the company posted $0 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.01) by -$0.01.
 This company achieved a net margin of -23.19 while generating a return on equity of -28.82.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.01 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.02 per share during the current fiscal year.

 Coty Inc. (NYSE: COTY) Trading Performance Indicators